datawire/ambassador-docs/docs/cloud/latest/onboarding-dashboard/index.md

   <img src="../images/onboarding-active-services.png" width="600" alt="Active services" />
 </p>

-- **Invite more people:** Invite your colleagues to collaborate, send an email invitation link to start the ambassador cloud experience
+- **Invite more people:** Invite your colleagues to collaborate, send an email invitation link to start the Ambassador Cloud experience
 - **Developers onboarded:** See the number of people that have created or initialized an intercept.
-- **Need to be onboarded:** List of people who don't have interacted with any intercept.
+- **Need to be onboarded:** List of people who have not created any intercept.
-- **Active services:** All your company's active services are shown here.
-Also, you can see the creation date and how the service was activated.
+- **Active services:** Your services that are currently flagged as `active`, how they were activated, and the last seen date.